Council of Wyrms: Contents

-The dragons, of course, failed to live together peacefully.
+The dragons failed to live together peacefully.
 Almost as soon as they had moved to the new islands, they began their brutal conflicts over petty grievances once more.
 Io came up with a second plan to bring the dragons together.
 He hoped to unite them against a common enemy.
 Io sent to the humans an icon of his power, an avatar.
 He told them dragon secrets and gave them powers to slay dragons with.
 He then commanded them to construct a great fleet and sail across the ocean to rid the blood islands of dragons.
 With his plan complete, Io watched from his plane of existence.

 The humans arrived on the Io's Blood Isles and immediately began to systematically eliminate all dragons.
 The dragons were forced to end their wars and fight the common enemy: humans.
 The dragons were almost eliminated, but they managed to drive off the invaders, but only by working together.
 Io's heart warmed.
-He had finally forced the dragons to make peace.
-But, for the third time, the dragons started warring once more.
+He had finally forced the dragons to make peace, but for the third time, the dragons started warring once more.
 Io was furious.
-After he had done so much for them, they spit in his face?
-He had had enough.
+After he had done so much for them, they spit in his face.
 He was ready to try one more plan, and if that didn't work, then he would abandon the dragons forever.

 Io sent visions to three different dragons, paragons and leaders of their various races (being chromatic, gem, and metallic).
 The gem dragon received a vision of a great council, where dragons may discuss disputes and resolve matters peacefully.
 The chromatic dragon had a dream of a fighting arena, where unresolved problems would be solved via a duel of strength, where whichever dragon landed first would lose.
 The metallic dragon had a dream of a hatchery where all dragon eggs were together, born amongst each other, seeing themselves as kin.
 The three dragons came together and discussed their visions.
 In the end, they worked together to create the Council of Wyrms.
 Peace reigned and dragon war ended.